bagaskhoshi/SQL-cheatsheet/README.md

 ### String Data Types

 `CHAR(size)` or Character A FIXED length string (can contain letters, numbers, and special characters).
 The size parameter specifies the column length in characters - can be from 0 to 255.
 Default is 1.
 Used when a fixed amount of data.
-Example: Student ID Number Or ID Card Number
+</br>Example: Student ID Number Or ID Card Number

 `VARCHAR(size)` or Variable Character  A VARIABLE length string (can contain letters, numbers, and special characters).
 The size parameter specifies the maximum column length in characters - can be from 0 to 65535. used when the amount of data is not fixed.
 Example: Password